MrMelon54/auwiki/content/networking/misc/schema.md

 <!-- more -->

+This notation was invented by miniduikboot for the purpose of the wiki, which is why this is not in the Hazel section.
 The schema consists of a bunch of rules, with each rule consisting of zero or more components.
 Here's an example:

 ```